kh12121/e-portfolio1/README.md

 Project Documentation – Reports, designs, and findings from my research & coursework

-Code & Simulations – Implementations in Mentor Graphics, LTSpice, and Verilog
+Code & Simulations – Implementations in Mentor Graphics, LTSpice, and Verilog which will be in the future updates, so, stay tuned!

-Learning Resources – Notes and references on key engineering topics

-Reflections
+And last but not least, Reflections

 ## Connect With Me